f-moose/oud-blog/_posts/2021-02-14-Nassam-Alayna-al-Hawa.md

   - Fairouz
 ---
 ## tldr
-A'ite.
-My first proper recording.
-Playing along to a classic (one of that i've only just discovered).
-To listen to the track without my mumbo jumbo, [click here](https://www.youtube.com/watch?v=2zW1kdmGins&ab_channel=Fairuz-Topic)
+My recording of Nassam Alayna al-hawah played alongside the original track.
+Recorded on Christmas day during the lockdown of 2020.
+A 'gift' for mum seeing as this is her favourite Fairouz song :)

+Yallah, emshee!

+Oh, by the by, a link to the original track should anyone wish to listen to it without my mumbo jumbo.
+[Sparkle sparkle](https://www.youtube.com/watch?v=2zW1kdmGins&ab_channel=Fairuz-Topic)

 ## Show time